lxc/incus/doc/howto/images_remote.md

 You are prompted to confirm the remote server fingerprint and then asked for the token.
 <!-- Include end add remotes -->

+### Add a remote OCI compliant server (i.e. Docker Hub)

+To add a OCI compliant server as a remote, enter the following command:

+    incus remote add <remote_name> <URL> --protocol=oci

+The URL must use HTTPS.

+For example, enter the following command to add Docker Hub as a remote:

+    incus remote add oci-docker https://docker.io --protocol=oci

+To log in, use a token with `--token <token>`.

+For example, enter the following command to add your custom container registry with your own token as a remote:

+    incus remote add oci-myregistry https://code.example.org --token abcMyToken --protocol=oci

 ## Reference an image

 To reference an image, specify its remote and its alias or fingerprint, separated with a colon.